 - The females can recognize their mates through their call alone!

 Conservation Status: Near Threatened

 Penguins in many places are threatened by human activities in the waters and lands where they swim, nest and search for food.

 - Oil pollution is responsible for the deaths of thousands of penguins each year in Argentina and the Falkland Islands.

 - Climate Change: warming oceans means penguins must venture dangerously far to get to food.

 - Commercial fishing depletes schools of fish that penguins and other seabirds depend on for food.
 Also, penguins can get entangled in fishing nets.

 Making a difference for the penguins!

 Zoos and aquariums, along with conservation groups, are working with local communities and governments to:

-A thriving group of Magellanic Penguins live at Potter Park Zoo, many of which were born right here!
-The males wear their ID bands on right side if you are interested to know who’s who.
+We have a thriving group of Magellanic Penguins live at Potter Park Zoo, many of which were born right here!
+The males wear their ID bands on right and the females wear their ID bands on the left.